crownengine/crown/docs/level_editor/level_editor.rst

 Level Editor overview
 =====================

-After opening a :ref:`project` the Crown will immediately start compiling resources and when it's done it will open the Level Editor, which will look similar to the image below:
+After opening a :ref:`project` Crown immediately starts compiling the resources it contains.
+Once the process is complete, the Level Editor is launched and should look similar to the image below:

 .. image:: images/editor_overview.png